candrapwr/IdSiberCoder/README.md

 2. Open the folder in VS Code and hit **F5** to launch the Extension Development Host.
 3. Run the command **IdSiberCoder: Open Assistant**.
 4. Enter your DeepSeek API key when prompted (or set it under Extension Settings).
 5. Start chatting—try asking the assistant to inspect or edit a file in your workspace.
+Use the sessions icon in the panel header to revisit, rename, or delete earlier threads.

 ## Why you might love it